The Trackers (film)

 The Trackers is a 1971 American Western television film directed by Earl Bellamy.
 It stars Ernest Borgnine, Sammy Davis Jr. and Julie Adams.
 The film was originally a television pilot that appeared on the ABC Movie of the Week.

 Plot

 In the Old West, a man hires a tracker to find his kidnapped daughter.
 Sam Paxton and his wife Dora return home to find their son shot to death and their teenage daughter kidnapped by a mysterious raiding party.
-When a posse led by local sheriff Naylor proves ineffective, Paxton sends for an old Confederate war buddy named Charlie Gordon.
-But what arrives is Ekeziel Smith, an Abilene, Texas lawman who is substituting for a badly injured Gordon.
-And he's Black.
+When a posse led by local sheriff Naylor proves ineffective, Paxton sends an old Confederate war buddy named Charlie Gordon, but instead arrives Ezekiel Smith, an Abilene, Texas lawman who is substituting for a badly injured Gordon.